enayatmoallemi/Moallemi_et_al_SDG_SSP_Assessment/README.md

 by *Enayat A. Moallemi, Sibel Eker, Lei Gao, Michalis Hadjikakou, Jan Kwakkel, Patrick M. Reed, Michael Obersteiner, and Brett A. Bryan*

-This paper is submitted for publication to *Nature*.
+This paper is submitted for publication to **.

 ## Abstract